-I am not convinced that God always takes victims through forgiveness as their very first step.
+am not even convinced that God always takes victims through forgiveness as their very first step.
 (Jesus didn't always raise issues with people in the order that others thought that he should.
-The crowd probably thought Jesus' first step with the woman taken in adultery and with Zacchaeus, should have been to put a spotlight on their sin, but he instead invited himself to tea.)
-Before coming to forgiving the offences, some survivors first need nurture and safety and to grow in awareness that they even matter and that therefore the offences against them matter.
+The crowd probably thought Jesus's first step with the woman taken in adultery and with Zacchaeus, should have been to put a spotlight on their sin, but he instead invited himself to tea.)

+For some survivors, their first need seems to be more for nurture and safety - or to grow in awareness that they even matter - and therefore offences against them matter - before coming to forgiving those offences.
 Others seem to need a considerable time processing before forgiving.
 Others go through a very angry phase first.
 Forgiving for others seems to need several bites, as a survivor becomes able to take yet another step.
 For some it seems to be a process that God takes them on step by step.
 Still others, perhaps in response to our sermons, can be trying to assume the additional burden of responsibility to forgive, before they have even escaped the misplaced self-blame and feeling of responsibility for the abuse itself.
 Sometimes we may need to respond differently to how we might with other people.
 I recall Jesus stooping and writing in the sand rather than overwhelm one woman with even more shame and condemnation.

 Some can seem to just need to leave it behind them for a bit, and not think about the past too much for a little while.
 I can recall one young woman whose top need when she finally escaped the family home, seemed to be to have the freedom to be the child that she had never been allowed to be, and to discover there were some good things in life and some safe people.
-(Her abuse had not been sexual but had been horrific and longterm).
+(Her abuse had not been sexual but had been horrific and long-term).
 For her, forgiving didn't become the top issue until about three years later when she could see the impact her past was having on her life and relationships.
 She was then more prepared to do the hard work of forgiving.
 With an awareness of heaven's backing, she tackled and forgave one by one a great number of past betrayals and so many episodes of physical and emotional abuse.
 She found great benefit and much improved relationships through this.
-She found the diagrams in Appendix A a big help.
+She attributed the diagram on p 98 - 99 as being a big help.
 It helped her diagnose just what was making it even harder for her to forgive, and then gave her a tool to enable her to release those who had hurt her so badly.
-The freedom this gave her, enabled her to live a life of so much laughter, gratitude and contribution to others for the next 35 years.
+The freedom this gave her, enabled her to live a life of so much laughter, gratitude and contribution to others for the next thirty-five years.